DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Watching us fighting with other races and being crushed by them.
 What a convenient request to make."

-Somewhat bitter smile appeared on the face of Paladin.
+Somewhat bitter smile appeared on the face of Light Knight.

 "Then, it is unlikely for demons to hinder our expedition?"